karishmashuklaa/test-grader/README.md

 * A simple bubble sheet scanner and test grader using computer vision and image processing techniques.
-* Implemented Optical Mark Recognition (OMR) methods which facilitate capturing of human-marked documents and automatical analysis of the results.
+* Implemented Optical Mark Recognition (OMR) methods which facilitate capturing of human-marked documents and automatic analysis of the results.

 ## Output Screenshots: